dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 -   `summarystats.csv`: A summary table detailing key metrics for each ID

--   `times.png`: A density plot displaying the frequency of timestamps, to identify any anomalies within the dataset
+-   `times.png`: A dot-plot displaying the frequency of timestamps, to identify any anomalies/gaps within the dataset

 -   `distances.png`: A density plot displaying the distances travelled by each ID

 -   `speeds.png`: A density plot displaying the speeds travelled by each ID

--   `altitudes.png`: A density plot displaying the altitudes of each ID, if the data is available

 ### Settings